getsentry/sentry-javascript/docs/integrations/angularjs.rst

 Using package managers
 ~~~~~~~~~~~~~~~~~~~~~~

-Pre-built distributions of Raven.js and the Raven.js Angular plugin are available via both Bower and npm.
+Pre-built distributions of Raven.js and the Raven.js AngularJS plugin are available via both Bower and npm.

 Bower
 `````